 What is the best the way to filter PFAS from tap water?

 Concerns about PFAS including PFOS and PFOA in tap water is growing due to the substances being found in Europe and the US.
 More than 30 communities across the US have water sources that are contaminated with dangerously high levels of PFAS chemicals.
+Recently several media outlets and organisations have also put the spotlight on PFAS issues in Europe (see below).

 What are PFAS chemicals?